Marty Friedman: Early career (1982–1989)

-Friedman took up the guitar at the age of 14 after attending a KISS concert, and is largely self-taught.
-He rushed to form a band and started playing original songs, the reason being that originals are easier to play than covers.
+Friedman took up the guitar at the age of 14 after attending a Kiss concert, and is largely self-taught.
+He rushed to form a band and began playing original songs because originals are easier to play than covers.
 "Because", he says, "even if you screw up, you just claim that the song is written like that and no one can challenge you."
 The mother of one of Friedman's friends ran an event center with a two-level stage, and Friedman and his friends used it as a rehearsal space.
 Word quickly spread about their band, and, since they were in a rural area, people would come from miles around to socialize and listen to music.
 Rehearsals soon became live shows.
 Friedman formed and played lead guitar in several other bands, including Deuce, Hawaii (which had previously been called Vixen), and notably Cacophony.
 Cacophony featured neoclassical metal elements and synchronized twin guitar harmonies and counterpoints shared with guitarist Jason Becker.
 He played guitar on the 1989 album In Your Face by Christian rock band Shout.
 In 1988, he recorded demos for Jet Red that eventually were released as bonus tracks on the 2009 Jet Red release "Flight Plan".
 In August 1988, he released his first solo album, Dragon's Kiss.